 Your resume should include your key contact information.
 It is helpful to include your blog or website if they demonstrate your work as well.
 Include your work history, including movies, titles or projects you worked on.
 Also, include software applications, scripting language you are familiar with and your educational focus.
 Hobbies and references are helpful also.

-The notification dates are as follows: Semi-finalists will be notified by mid-April, Finalists will be notified by the end of April, Chosen Artists will be notified by early May, All others will be notified, by mail, by the end of May.
+The notification dates are as follows: Semi-finalists will be notified by mid-April, Finalists will be notified by the end of April, Chosen Artists will be notified by the end of May, All others will be notified, by mail, by the end of June.
 Please note: notification dates are subject to change.

 Upon receipt of your submission materials through FluidReview, your work will be reviewed shortly thereafter.
 If chosen as a semi-finalist, you will first be called for a phone interview and potentially, a second in-person interview with the Program's Vice President.
 If chosen as a finalist, you will be called for a panel review.
 PLEASE BE PATIENT.
 DUE TO HIGH VOLUME AND THE NATURE OF THE NOTIFICATION PROCESS, WE WILL BE UNABLE TO PROVIDE ANY INFORMATION REGARDING YOUR STATUS.